3. basic parser

 Section titled “Expression”Now let’s implement ‘Expression’ enum.
 We will have to add a lot of types for it, but we will add them gradually when implementing a function to parse this type of enum.

 Some of the expressions have other expressions inside them.
-When doing this we need to wrap them in a Box
+When doing this we

 #[derive(Debug, Clone)]pub struct DebugData { pub line: u16, pub file: String,}

-#[derive(Debug, Clone)]pub enum Expression { Dereference { value: Box<Expression>, debug_data: DebugData, }, Number(u32, DebugData), Binary { left: Box<Expression>, operator: Token, right: Box<Expression>, debug_data: DebugData, }, Prefix { prefix: Token, value: Box<Expression>, debug_data: DebugData, }, Grouping { value: Box<Expression>, debug_data: DebugData, }, ...}For now put there those simple ones.
+#[derive(Debug, Clone)]pub enum Expression { Dereference { value: Box<Expression>, debug_data: DebugData, }, Number(u32, DebugData), Binary { left: Box<Expression>, operator: Token, right: Box<Expression>, debug_data: DebugData, }, Prefix { prefix: Token, value: Box<Expression>, debug_data: DebugData, }, Grouping { value: Box<Expression>, debug_data: DebugData, }, ...}For now, add only those simple ones.

-Token stats
+Token Stats

 For now I’ve filled out some basic functions that we will be implementing in a second.